stevensrmiller/AvaloniaWithoutXAML/Starter/README.md

 # Starter

-A "blank" Avalonia project you can copy to get started.
+A "blank" Avalonia project you can copy as a starting point for your own applications.